itsmeAman03/mydotfiles/README.md

 ```bash
     exec_always --no-startup-id $HOME/.config/polybar/launch.sh
 ```
-4. After the nvim config you need to install all plugins
-  - Go in Visual mode
-  - Press Shift+:
-  - Type Lazy anf then Enter

 ## Things to be noted:
- ### All these folder should be in $HOME/.config/
+All these folder should be in $HOME/.config/

- ### Whenenve you edit your .zshrc file You need to reload it everytime
+Whenenve you edit your .zshrc file You need to reload it everytime
     ```bash
         source $HOME/.zshrc
     ```
- ### You have to move .zshrc file to $HOME directory
+You have to move .zshrc file to $HOME directory
- ### Custom folder should be in $ZSH_CUSTOM (i.e. $HOME/.oh-my-zsh/) directory
+Custom folder should be in $ZSH_CUSTOM (i.e. $HOME/.oh-my-zsh/) directory

+After the nvim config you need to install all plugins
+  - Go in Visual mode
+  - Press Shift+:
+  - Type Lazy anf then Enter